redaktor/widgets-preview/src/cards/README.md

-# @dojo/widgets/card
+# @redaktor/widgets/card

-Dojo's `Card` widget provides a simple container for content and actions with a similar theme.
+redaktor's `Card` widget provides a simple container for content and actions with a similar theme.

 ### Features